 News Flash - Arnold is still tumor free.

 Dr. Francel retired from medical practice and studied for the ministry.
-He graduated from seminary August 24, 2012 and has entered the ministry and a number of other projects full time.
+He graduated from St. Paul School of Theology August 24, 2012 and is doing the Lord's work.

 Biography of Paul C. Francel, M.D., Ph.D.